 Client files will be removed from the file drawer at the end of the day prior to the client being seen by the designated support staff as identified on the daily schedule.
 The file will be checked out to the clinician by scanning the barcode on the chart into the electronic file management system.
 The files will be left in the designated pick-up area for the appropriate clinician.
 When the clinician is done working with the day’s files, the files are to be returned to the file clerk to be checked back in and re-filed.
 If client files for individuals not listed on the daily schedule are needed, designated support staff will remove the files from the file drawer and check them out to the requesting person using the barcode reader.
 When done with the file, the file will be returned to the designated support staff, who will check the file in and re-file it.
 Only designated support staff shall re-file client records.
-No file is to be removed from its assigned location over-night unless approval has been granted by the Executive Director and Clinical Director. and the file is checked out using the electronic file management system.
+No file is to be removed from its assigned location over-night unless approval has been granted by the Executive Director and the file is checked out using the electronic file management system.

 Records storage shall be maintained in accordance with Federal Regulation 42 CFR Part II.

 Confidentiality is a vital component of providing quality outpatient therapeutic services.
 Clients expect an assurance that what they discuss privately will be held in the strictest confidence.
 The assurance, once conveyed, is often a prelude to the development of trust, which is essential in the therapeutic setting.
-In order to ensure that confidentiality is maintained, its importance will be emphatically conveyed to every employee, volunteer, student and client of Mid-Ohio Psychology Service, Inc.
+In order to ensure that confidentiality is maintained, its importance will be emphatically conveyed to every employee, volunteer, student and client of Mid-Ohio Psychological Service, Inc.

 Confidentially rules conveyed to every employee, volunteer, student and client would include the following: